Making Cold Brew Coffee in a French Press

 Place the grounds in the coffee pot and cover with filtered water.
 Put the lid on with the filter in the uppermost position.
 Make sure the lid is positioned so that the pour spout is closed off, minimizing the amount of oxygen that enters the vessel during brewing.

 When brewing is complete, slowly press down on the plunger until you meet light resistance.
+Open the lid to allow pouring.

-If you used coarsely ground coffee from a burr grinder (i.e. coffee with even particle size) then you should be able to pour and enjoy.
-I tend to pour slowly so that any residual coffee sediment not filtered out stays at the bottom of the pot.
 If you used ground coffee from an electric grinder, or a finer grind, you will probably want to double filter your coffee to remove sediment.

 What are the advantages of using a French press?